jbbarth/redmine_refresh/README.md

 Redmine Refresh plugin
 ======================

-This plugins adds an automatic refresh on "Issues" lists and "My Page".
+This plugin adds an automatic refresh on "Issues" lists and "My Page".

 Screenshot
 ----------